johnmackintosh/spccharter/README.md

 and revise control limits.
 Currently, ‘C’, ‘P’ and ‘U’ charts can be produced.

-The package supports tidy evaluation - you can pass bare variable names.
+The package supports non standard evaluation - you can pass bare variable names.

 ## Installation